 For more information, please refer to the page on the profession of judge on the Ministry of Justice website.

 The profession of lawyer (avocat) is regulated by the amended Act of 10 August 1991 on the profession of lawyer.

-Lawyers are members of an independent self-employed profession.
-Lawyers can practise on an individual basis or form law firms with legal personality.
-Only lawyers may assist or represent parties and plead on their behalf before judicial bodies of whatever nature, take receipt of their documents and certificates in order to present them in court, draw up and sign the instruments necessary for the regularity of the procedure, and prepare cases for court.
+Lawyers are members of an independent, liberal profession.
+Lawyers can practice their profession on an individual basis.
+They can also form law firms with legal personality.
+Only lawyers may assist or represent parties and plead on their behalf before judicial bodies of whatever nature, take receipt of their documents and certificates in order to present them in court, draw up and sign the procedural instruments necessary, and prepare cases for court.